Center for Applied Human Rights

 The Center for Applied Human Rights at Vermont Law School provides opportunities for research and advocacy training on cutting-edge issues in human rights law and policy.
 The Center also serves as a focal point for human rights-related events at the law school.
 Student Human Rights Fellows hone their skills and deepen their understanding of international law as they engage in projects for non-governmental organizations (NGOs) and inter-governmental organizations (IGOs) under the supervision of Professor Stephanie Farrior.
 Through hands-on learning experience, students gain exposure to real-world issues of human rights theory and practice, interact directly with international organizations and grassroots rights advocates, and build their professional network.

-This year, Human Rights Fellows are working on projects with the following NGOs:
+This past year, Human Rights Fellows worked on projects with the following NGOs:

 Business & Human Rights Resource Centre

-In a project exploring legal issues at the intersection of human rights, environmental justice and the extraterritorial application of law, a student is examining non-U.S. cases imposing extraterritorial liability on corporations for environmental harm that negatively affects human rights.
+In a project exploring legal issues at the intersection of human rights, environmental justice and the extraterritorial application of law, a student examined non-U.S. cases imposing extraterritorial liability on corporations for environmental harm that negatively affects human rights.

 Center for Economic and Social Rights (CESR)

-A student is examining human rights-based challenges that advocates have raised in courts and quasi-judicial bodies to austerity measures instituted by governments in response to the global financial and economic crisis.
+A student examined human rights-based challenges that advocates have raised in courts and quasi-judicial bodies to contest austerity measures instituted by governments in response to the global financial and economic crisis.
 This research is part of a larger project to incorporate human rights protections into the measures governments take in response to the crisis.

 Child Soldiers International